pebble-tree/node-foundationdb/README.md

 ## History

-These bindings are currently based on an old version of FDB's bindings from years ago.
-The plan is to resurrect them over the next few weeks and get them production ready.
+These bindings are based on an old version of FDB's bindings from years ago, with contributions form @skozin and others.

-Patches welcome!
+- The native binding code has been updated to work with modern versions of v8, and return promises in all cases if a callback is not provided.
+- The javascript code has been almost entirely rewritten.
+It has been modernized, ported from JS to Typescript and changed to use promises throughout.

+## License

+This project is published under the MIT License.
+See the [LICENSE file](LICENSE) for details.